BJP will bring Tatas back in Bengal if it wins 2026 assembly polls: Suvendu | Politics

 - India

-Leader of Opposition in West Bengal Assembly Suvendu Adhikari on Sunday said if the BJP wins the 2026 Assembly elections, it will bring back the Tata group for investment in the state.
+Leader of Opposition in the West Bengal Assembly Suvendu Adhikari said if the BJP wins the 2026 Assembly elections, it will bring back the Tata group for investment in the state.

-Speaking at a BJP rally in Burdwan town, Adhikari said, while announcing the exit of Tata group's automobile project in Singur, Ratan Tata had said a ''trigger was put at his head symbolically to quit Bengal.
-Tata said he was leaving 'bad M' and going to 'good M'.
-He indicated Mamata Banerjee and Narendra Modi, then Gujarat CM, as bad and good M.'' ''I promise if BJP comes to power in 2026 Assembly polls, Tata will invest in a big way in Bengal and won't have to leave in such an unceremonious manner,'' Adhikari said, referring to the decision of Tata Motors to leave Singur in October 2008.

-Accusing the TMC of opposing SIR to help illegal infiltrators, Adhikari said, ''All those Bangladeshi and Myanmarese Muslims given voter ID cards and ration cards illegally by the TMC will be detected, detained and deported following the SIR exercise.''
+Accusing the TMC of opposing SIR to help illegal infiltrators, the BJP leader said, ''All those Bangladeshi and Myanmarese Muslims given voter ID cards and ration cards illegally by the TMC will be detected, detained and deported following the SIR exercise.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)